-His speed definitely suffered from his injury but it was nothing that would prevent him to get to safety.
+His speed definitely suffered from his injury but it was nothing that would prevent him from getting to safety.
 From where he was, he could see his house and his only goal was to get there.
-Of course at the moment he was slightly distracted.
+Of course, at the moment he was slightly distracted.
 He saw her.
 As soon as he glanced at her face he believed he was hallucinating; how could she possibly be alive five hundred years later?
 But the more he looked at her, the more she spoke… he was forced to realize it was true.

 There was also that divine scent of her.
 That could not be mistaken.

 The events that just took place filled his mind with questions.
 Though his main goal should be to get home before he stupidly injured himself again.
 Afterwards, he would focus on finding her.
 Although… was that a wise idea?
 Maybe leaving her alone was best but he could hardly help himself!
 It was her – after all this time…

 He wanted answers and he needed to see her in his actual form, not this wounded wolf shape.

 As the wind blew through his dark brown fur, he rushed to his front door, hoping to make it without arousing suspicions.
 He slid through the side panel and relief came over him as he entered his home.
 Mere seconds went by before he regained his actual form.
 As he grew in size, the bandage she wrapped around his left hand ripped open.

 It dropped to the ground, completely soaked in blood.
 Kouga, who was now completely bare, bent down and picked it up.
 As he held it tightly in his hand, he headed for the couch and grabbed the clothes he left there earlier.
 He quickly slipped on his black t-shirt along with a dark grey pair of boxers that was covered by jeans.
 His hair was as long as ever, freely cascading down his shoulders.

 Kouga glanced down at his hand, where the wound still visible, and scoffed.